 With these facts in mind, the Wisconsin Agricultural Education Center has been a vision for over five years for this group of people involved in the agricultural industry.
 It has been through their countless hours of research and exploration, they have been able to bring this project to reality.
 They want to help answer the question of “where does my food come from?” which can more often than not be answered with “from America’s Family Farms!”
 The Wisconsin Agricultural Education Center hopes to overcome some of the misconceptions of agriculture which some people have today.

 How will the exhibits be determined?
 Who will oversee the exhibit development to ensure accuracy and a balanced approach in educating the public?

 The exhibits will be determined by the WAEC Board of Directors who have done extensive research to find out what exhibits will be useful to educating the visitors on agriculture.
-The WAEC Board of Directors has worked closely with Fair Oaks Farms, a successful, comparable model in Indiana, to examine which exhibits have the greatest educational impact and attract steady visitation of the center.
-The WAEC Board of Directors has charged the Exhibit Development Sub-committee, staffed by the WAEC Director of Education and Programming, with development of exhibits and messaging.
+The WAEC Board of Directors has worked closely with Fair Oaks Farms, a successful, comparable model in Indiana, to examine which exhibits have a greatest educational impact and attract steady visitation of the center.
+The WAEC Board of Directors has charged the Exhibit Development Sub-committee, staffed by the WAEC Executive Director, with development of exhibits and messaging.
 Exhibits will address six main themes: